-Finally, a Fund is subject to the risk that, after entering into a cleared swap with an executing broker, no FCM or central counterparty is willing or able to clear the transaction.
-In such an event, a Fund may be required to break the trade and make an early termination payment to the executing broker.
+Finally, the COMB Fund is subject to the risk that, after entering into a cleared swap with an executing broker, no FCM or central counterparty is willing or able to clear the transaction.
+In such an event, the COMB Fund may be required to break the trade and make an early termination payment to the executing broker.